Experts explain red light vs blue light therapy – which treatment is right for your skin?

 Do they have any downsides?

-All experts said that red light therapy is generally a very safe treatment for all skin types, especially when it comes to at-home devices, which aren't as intense as salon tools.
-Rosie Waters, Senior Aesthetic Practitioner at skin clinic Waterhouse Young, however, does warn that there are some potential risks.
+All of the experts we spoke with said that red light therapy is generally a very safe treatment for all skin types, especially when it comes to at-home devices, which aren't as intense as salon tools.
+Senior aesthetic practitioner Rosie Waters, however, does warn that there are some potential risks.
 "If you use red light therapy devices incorrectly or too often, you may damage your skin or eyes," she warns.
 "It is essential to follow the instructions of your red light therapy device and avoid staring directly into the light."

-On the blue corner of this red light vs blue light therapy discussion, all experts agreed that blue light therapy has no downsides.
+In the blue corner of this red light vs blue light therapy comparison, all of the experts agreed that blue light therapy has no real downsides.
 There's less risk involved because it doesn't penetrate as deeply into the skin.
-"Blue light therapy on its own is safe and has very few risks," summarises Waters.
+"Blue light therapy on its own is safe and has very few risks," notes Waters.

 Rosie Waters